oceanprotocol-archive/OEPs/5/README.md

 <a name="motivation"></a>
 ## Motivation

-The goal of this document is to describe the responsibilities and architecture of the AGENT node.
+The goal of this document is to describe the responsibilities and architecture of the an Ocean AGENT node.
-This AGENT node, as part of the Ocean Network, will interact with different components (Keepers and other Agents), so the intention of this document is to describe the different interaction patterns.
+This AGENT node, as part of the Ocean Network, will interact with different components (Keepers and other Agents), so part of the intention of this document is to describe the different interaction patterns between components.
 At the same time, the AGENT implements an internal architecture based in different layers.
 This document MUST to provide a common framework and definition used to describe the technical solution to put in place.